telerik/kendo-ui-core/docs/web/multiselect/overview.md

         });
     </script>

-### Header template customization
+### Header Templates

-The MultiSelect gives you the ability to render a pop-up header.
+The MultiSelect allows you to render a pop-up header.
+The example below demonstrates how to define a header template.

-#### Example - define a header template
+###### Example

     <select id="multiselect" />
     <!-- Template -->